stevo-raph/starknet-dev-env-setup/README.md

 9. then ***scarb init*** – (select Starknet Foundry) which builds the project folders, files, dependencies
 10. then ***scarb test***

 That’s it, you now have a Cairo/Starknet development setup ready for further Starknet-related activities.
+I've tested these instructions multiple times on multiple devices and it always produces the same successful outcome.
+But I also submitted this guide to the Starknet Discord server soliciting feedback from more experienced users.
+If someone there sees a problem with this guide, I'll update and notate immediately.

 Notes: It's not essential that Docker Desktop be installed because you can pull and run the Starknet image from the terminal.
 But, for me, I like to see the image inside Docker Desktop.